-More than ever, excuses like “the cheque are in the mail” won’t cut it when paying bills because of technological improvements.
-Your vendors probably know that you utilise an electronic system for invoice receiving, processing and sending them on to be paid.
+More than ever, excuses like “the cheque is in the mail” won’t cut it when paying bills because of technological improvements.
+Your vendors probably know that you utilize an electronic system for invoice receiving, processing, and sending them on to be paid.

 What is Invoice Processing?

-Automating the invoicing process via software is often called invoice automation.
+Automating the invoicing process via automated invoice processing software is often called invoice automation.
 For example, with a flowchart, accounts payable may follow a systematic plan for handling bills from suppliers.

 How Does Invoice Processing Work?

-Invoice automation, also known as automated invoice processing, refers to handling invoices using specialised software.
+An invoice automation platform, also known as an AP automation solution, refers to handling invoices using specialized software.
 PDF files, paper invoices, emails, and other electronic formats are all used to deliver invoices to customers.